| |

 later additions, intended to provide a

-'view' from Ickworth House, as at Westley St Mary.
+'view' from Ickworth House, as at Westley

-the south doorway, which is a grand
+obvious from the south doorway, which is

-Norman affair.
+a grand Norman affair.
 It was obviously

 considerably heightened in the late